Global Existence for the Derivative Nonlinear Schr\"{o}dinger Equation with Arbitrary Spectral Singularities: The Continuity-Compactness Argument

 \begin{remark} 1.
 In applications, (i) is easy to prove from the explicit form of the Beals-Coifman integral operators, (ii) follows from Fredholm theory and a vanishing theorem for the RHP, and (iii) follows from the continuity of the map and the fact that, in the limit $x \rarr \infty$, the integral kernel of the operator is highly oscillatory.
 2. In applications, the bound in hypothesis (iii) is typically only true for half-lines.
 One can replace $[a,\infty)$ by $(-\infty,a]$ and obtain the same result. \end{remark}

 \begin{proof} Denote by $C([a,\infty),\scrB(X))$ the Banach space of continuous $\scrB(X)$-valued functions of $x \in [a,\infty)$ equipped with the norm

 Consider the map

 Assumptions (i), (ii), (iii) and the second resolvent formula show that this map is well-defined and continuous.
 Using the injection $i$ we can identify bounded subsets of $Z$ with precompact subsets of $Y$.
 We can then use the continuity of the map \eqref{Y-res} to conclude that the image of any bounded subset of $Z$ has compact closure in $C([a,\infty),\scrB(X))$ and hence is bounded.
-The local Lipschitz continuity now follows from the second resolvent formula. \end{proof}
+The local Lipschitz continuity now follows from the identity